Cocaine Withdrawal Symptoms: Awareness Prevents Relapse

 A complex concoction of genetic and environmental factors can trigger cocaine use.
 The first smoke may be provoked by stress or being brought up in an environment where there is a rampant abuse of the drug.

 It doesn’t help matters either that some individuals are genetically prone to addiction.
 Cocaine also acts on the brain in peculiar ways to create tolerance and dependence that make it difficult for the individual to quit his habit even if he intends to.
 And then there are the withdrawal symptoms!
-It is vital to know what does cocaine do to you.
+It is vital to know what does cocaine do to one’s body.

 The withdrawal symptoms of cocaine range from the unpleasant and inconvenient to the terrifying, morbid, and life-threatening.
 It is the desire to avoid these symptoms and get a grip on their sanity that makes people seek refuge in cocaine once more.
 The result is a relapse.
 While there are therapies to combat the symptoms of cocaine withdrawal, awareness helps one be prepared that in turn, empowers him to battle his addiction and prevent cocaine from taking over his life once more.